quarantin/pz-server-tools/README.md

 https://github.com/quarantin/pz-server-tools/blob/main/docs/USAGE.md

 # Tools
-Once Project Zomboid Server Tools have been installed and configured successfully, you will have access to the following commands:
+Once Project Zomboid Server Tools have been successfully installed and configured you will have access to the following commands:
 - **pzinstall**: Install or update Project Zomboid Dedicated Server for the current user
 - **pzuninstall**: Uninstall Project Zomboid Dedicated Server for the current user
 - **pzcheckmods**: Check mod updates